ptgott/one-newsletter/README.md

 While it won't be designed for managed services like Google Cloud Run or AWS Lambda (mainly due to tales of [surprise DDoS-related bills and Google account lockouts](https://news.ycombinator.com/item?id=22027459)), it will be a single Go module that you can wrap with your Lambda function or deploy as a container to Cloud Run.

+## Configuration

+TODO: Add a guide to the YAML structure

 ## Architecture

 The application needs to: